 UK exports in fish and related products to the EU were worth £1.3 billion and comprised 70% of all UK fish exports from the UK by value.
 Fish imports from the EU were worth £1.1 billion (34% of all fish imports to the UK by value).
 The impact of a no deal Brexit on the fisheries industry’s ability to export and trade are likely to be felt across the sector.
 In addition to the impacts of any tariffs, fisheries products, as all perishable products, could be impacted by any increased delays at borders resulting from greater custom controls.

 The EU Commission published a preparedness notice to stakeholders on Fisheries and Aquaculture in April 2018, setting out how UK withdrawal would impact both the UK and EU sectors in the absence of any kind of withdrawal agreement.
+It also published a contingency plan for EU fisheries in the case of a 'no deal' brexit in January 2019

 The Government published a technical note on commercial fisheries on 15 October 2018.
 The note covered access to UK and EU waters, access to UK and EU ports, import and export of fisheries products, labelling and funding.